 Declutter your puzzles

-The first step when organizing your puzzles is to declutter them.
+The first step when organizing your jigsaw puzzles (and kids puzzles) is to declutter them.
 Make a pile of puzzles you don’t want anymore, and put them in one location.
 You can also sell them on eBay or Craigslist to make more space for your favorite puzzles.

 I would recommend packing up your puzzles in the boxes or pouches that they came with if you’re going to be gifting a puzzle to someone.

-Before we get started with the different ways to store puzzle, let’s go over some basic tips that will help minimize the amount of time it takes to organize:
+Before we get started with the different ways of storing puzzles, let’s go over some basic tips that will help minimize the amount of time it takes to organize your puzzle collection:

-- Sort puzzles into piles: keep, donate and give to a friend
+- Sort jigsaw puzzles into piles: keep, donate and give to a friend

 - Assess how many puzzles you’ll be keeping

-- Get rid of the puzzle box (more on this later)
+- Get rid of the box (after you cut off the puzzle pictures, more on that later)